Naomi Oreskes: Academics

 Oreskes' academic career started in geology, then broadened into history and philosophy of science.
 Her work was concerned with scientific methods, model validation, consensus, dissent, as in 2 books on the often-misunderstood history of continental drift and plate tectonics.
 She later focused on climate change science and studied the doubt-creation industry opposing it.

 She worked as a mining geologist for WMC (Western Mining Company) in outback South Australia, based in Adelaide.

-Starting in 1984, she returned to academe as a research assistant in the Geology Department and as a teaching assistant in the departments of Geology, Philosophy and Applied Earth Sciences at Stanford University.
+Starting in 1984, she returned to academia as a research assistant in the Geology Department and as a teaching assistant in the departments of Geology, Philosophy and Applied Earth Sciences at Stanford University.

 The 1992 Hitzman-Oreskes-Einaudi paper on Cu-U-Au-REE ("Olympic Dam") deposits has been cited more than 700 times, according to Google Scholar.

 She received a National Science Foundation's Young Investigator Award in 1994.

-During 1991–1996 she was Assistant Professor of Earth Sciences and Adjunct Asst.
-Professor of History Dartmouth College, Hanover, New Hampshire.
-She spent 1996–1998 as Associate Professor, History and Philosophy of Science, Gallatin School of Individualized Study, New York University.
+During 1991–1996, she was an Assistant Professor of Earth Sciences and Adjunct Asst.
+Professor of History at Dartmouth College in Hanover, New Hampshire.
+She spent 1996–1998 as Associate Professor, History and Philosophy of Science at the Gallatin School of Individualized Study, New York University.

 As an example of studying scientific methods, she wrote on model validation in the Earth sciences, cited more than 3200 times according to Google Scholar.

 She moved to University of California, San Diego in 1998 as associate professor in the Department of History and Program in Science Studies, then as professor in that department 2005–2013, as well as adjunct professor of Geosciences (since 2007).
 She was named provost of the Sixth College 2008–2011.

-In 1999 she participated as a consultant to the US Nuclear Waste Technical Review Board for developing a repository safety strategy for the Yucca Mountain project, with special attention to model validation.
+In 1999, she participated as a consultant to the US Nuclear Waste Technical Review Board for developing a repository safety strategy for the Yucca Mountain project, with special attention to model validation.

 Since 2013, Oreskes has served as a professor at Harvard University in the Department of the History of Science and Department of Earth and Planetary Sciences (by courtesy).

 Since 2017, she has been listed on the board of directors of the National Center for Science Education.

 Oreskes is on the board of directors of the Climate Science Legal Defense Fund.